BarasBostjan/Multifinger-gripper/SW/readme.md

 grabAll(30, 50, 70, 20, 60, 80)
 ```

-The first line of code grips with all fingers at 30 % torque, with the speed determined by the basic settings.
-The second line grips with 30 % torque on the first finger, 50 % on the second finger, and 70 % on the third finger, with the speed determined by the basic settings.
-The third line grips with the same torques as the previous line, but this time the fingers move at 80 % speed.
-The last line grips with the same torque as the previous two lines, but now the first motor moves at 20 % speed, the second at 60 % speed, and the third at 80 % speed.
+The first line of code grasps with all fingers at 30 % torque, with the speed determined by the basic settings.
+The second line grasps with 30 % torque on the first finger, 50 % on the second finger, and 70 % on the third finger, with the speed determined by the basic settings.
+The third line grasps with the same torques as the previous line, but this time the fingers move at 80 % speed.
+The last line grasps with the same torque as the previous two lines, but now the first motor moves at 20 % speed, the second at 60 % speed, and the third at 80 % speed.

 ### Practical Tips for Grasping Functions